Robinyo/provider-directory/README.md

 The Authorisation Service is comprised of the following components:

+- Authorization Server (that supports the Token endpoint and the **Client Credentials grant**)
-- Security Token Service
+- Security Token Service (that supports the Token endpoint and the **Token Exchange grant**)
+- Policy Enforcement Point
 - Policy Decision Point
-- Policy Enforcement Point

-The Security Token Service supports the Client Credentials grant and the Token Exchange grant.
+Policies are enforced by the API Gateway ([APISIX](https://apisix.apache.org/docs/)).

+Policy decisions (evaluation) are performed by the general purpose policy engine ([Open Policy Agent](https://www.openpolicyagent.org/docs))

+Policies are authored in [Rego](https://www.openpolicyagent.org/docs/policy-language).

 ![divider](./divider.png)